Meet Dallas Campus President Erin Henry

 My first position was serving as an Admissions Representative (insert choose school blog link), and I knew immediately that I had found my true passion.

 There is nothing better than seeing students succeed.
 I had a wonderful campus president that served as my mentor and helped me go on to become a Director of Admissions, where I could reach even more students through all of my employees.

-From Director of Admissions, I went on to serve as a Regional Director of Admissions and then Campus President.
-It is a true joy each day.
+From the Director of Admissions, I went on to serve as a Regional Director of Admissions and then Campus President.
+It is true joy each day.
 Having the ability to help students, faculty and staff succeed each day is what drives me to be at my absolute best.